 There is an increasing need for well trained problem solvers who can contribute to the solutions to today’s environmental problems and help move society toward a more sustainable future.
 The ENVS program at JHU prepares students for graduate study and careers in environmentally related fields.
 Our curriculum provides a solid interdisciplinary background, research and internship experiences, and room for students to explore their own interests.

 But Can I Get a Job?

-According to the U.S. Bureau of Labor Statistics, jobs for environmental scientists and specialists are expected to increase faster than the national average (11% versus 7%) between 2016 and 2026.
+According to the U.S. Bureau of Labor Statistics, jobs for environmental scientists and specialists are expected to increase by 8% between 2020 and 2030.
 Examples of employment opportunities include:

-- Jobs with a wide range of local, national, and international nongovernmental organizations such as the Nature Conservancy and the Rainforest Alliance;
+- Jobs with a wide range of local, national, and international nongovernmental organizations such as the Nature Conservancy, the Sierra Club, and the Rainforest Alliance;

-- Private sector positions with environmental consulting firms, industries requiring environmental compliance, and environmentally minded companies; and
+- Private sector positions with environmental consulting firms, industries requiring environmental compliance, and environmentally minded companies looking to increase their sustainability and ESG (environmental, social, and governance) ratings; and

 - Positions with government agencies such as the U.S. Environmental Protection Agency (EPA) and state environmental agencies.

 Jobs with these entities can involve doing science, policy analysis, education, communications, advocacy, etc., depending on the individual’s interests and expertise.

 Graduate study allows for further specialization in a particular field and additional job and advancement opportunities.
 One such option for ENVS majors is an accelerated pathway through the M.S. in Environmental Sciences and Policy degree or M.S. in Geographic Information Systems degree from the JHU Advanced Academic Programs (AAP).
 Other options include fields such as environmental health and environmental law.